Rantu7/Sales-Dashboard-in-Power-BI/Project Details.md

 6. Insights and feedback

   ## Data Collection:
-The data was provided in separate files in multiple file types which can be accessd [here](https://drive.google.com/drive/folders/1osPrmC-Nb19w1XAPDMkfUIVRR2iER4ZB) .
+The data was provided in separate files in multiple file types which can be accessed [here](https://drive.google.com/drive/folders/1osPrmC-Nb19w1XAPDMkfUIVRR2iER4ZB) .
 A brief description about the data:

 ![Screenshot_32](https://github.com/Rantu7/Sales-Dashboard-in-Power-BI/assets/167998182/67a871e6-91a1-4533-8bed-533444d5b081)

 ## Data Cleaning:
 The dataset was loaded into Power BI’s power query and cleaned to prepare for the next step.
 Data cleaning included the following steps:

-•	Removing duplicates
+•	Removed duplicates

-•	Remove unnecessary columns
+•	Removed unnecessary columns

 •	Handled blank and null values

 •	Fixed data types

 ## DAX Calculations